marepstein/sun-to-moon/README.md

 ![Image anchors 'MOON AND SUN'](https://i.imgur.com/oL0F346.png)

 ### Overview:
- It was a paired project using Rect router and API to build an app.
-Marissa and I are decided on taking astro-theme.
-A Web App that accurately shows the state and phase of the Sun and Moon in any place with daily-updated horoscope.
+This was a paired project using Rect router and API to build an app.
+Ustin and I decided to create an astrology/astronomy themed app.
+A Web App that accurately shows the state and phase of the Sun and Moon in any place with a daily-updated horoscope.

- We used few APIs that transfer data from one to another and few pages for a good UX.
+ We used an number of APIs to populate data, illustrated on a few pages linked together for a good UX.

 ### Brief:
 ![Image anchors 'Suns and Moons'](https://i.imgur.com/0jQrBqp.png)